shinyay/mac-setup/README-Macbook12.md

 - [x] Installation bat
 - [bat](https://github.com/sharkdp/bat)
-> cat clone with syntax highlight and Git integration
+> cat clone with syntax highlight and Git integration.

 ```
 brew install bat
 ```

-- [ ] Installation fd
+- [x] Installation fd
 - [fd](https://github.com/sharkdp/fd)
-find entries in your filesystem
+> fd is a program to find entries in your filesystem.
+It is a simple, fast and user-friendly alternative to find.

 ```
 brew install fd